Forced adoption in Australia: Apologies

 On 19 October 2010, Parliament of Western Australia became the first parliament in Australia to apologise for forced adoption policies of babies born to unwed mothers.
-"I now apologise to the mothers, their children and families who were adversely affected by these adoption practices," Colin Barnett said.
+"I now apologise to the mothers, their children and families who were adversely affected by these adoption practices", Colin Barnett said.
 On 18 July 2012, the Parliament of South Australia formally apologised for forced adoption.
-"Our apology will recognise that those practices directly affected many of those parents whose children were adopted by force and many of those people who were separated from their parents as children," said Premier Jay Weatherill.
+"Our apology will recognise that those practices directly affected many of those parents whose children were adopted by force and many of those people who were separated from their parents as children", said Premier Jay Weatherill.
 "This apology is long overdue but we hope it will be a significant moment for those affected."

 It is estimated more than 17,000 children were adopted out before 1980 and some of these involved forced adoption practices.
 The Australian Capital Territory Legislative Assembly endorsed a formal apology, delivered by Chief Minister Katy Gallagher, on 14 August 2012.
 On 20 September 2012, NSW Premier Barry O'Farrell delivered an apology on behalf of the Parliament of New South Wales to the parents and children who were affected by past forced adoption policies.
 This apology was passed as a resolution of both chambers of the parliament.
 On 25 October 2012, the Parliament of Victoria apologised for forced adoption practices.
 The apologies were delivered by Victorian Premier Ted Baillieu and opposition leader Daniel Andrews.
-"We express our sincere sorrow," the Premier told parliament.
+The Premier told parliament: "We express our sincere sorrow".
 "These were misguided, unwarranted and they caused immeasurable pain.
 Today Victoria parliament is standing up and saying sorry."
 On 6 August 2012, the Parliament of Tasmania announced that it would present a formal apology over forced adoption policies. and on 23 August 2012, the Queensland government announced that it would also deliver an apology through the Parliament of Queensland, this leaving the Northern Territory as the only jurisdiction not to apologise, or announce a forthcoming apology on the matter.

 On 21 March 2013, Julia Gillard apologised on behalf of the Australian Government.
 The National Archives of Australia was commissioned to develop a website and exhibition to increase understanding of forced adoption practices in Australia, as recommended in the Senate report.